 Hidden Door is a volunteer arts charity based in Edinburgh, which began when a group of friends started an experimental project, using empty/disused spaces for the advantage of the creative community of Edinburgh.

 Hidden Door organises temporary events in urban spaces as a platform for new and emerging artists and is entirely independent.
 We programme visual art, music, theatre, film, spoken word and dance, showcasing new work in unusual and exciting settings to create engaging environments for the public to experience, explore and discover.
-The project is volunteer run and a not-for-profit charity.

 Yes, completely!
 We’re a Registered Charity (charity number SC050108) and all proceeds from the festival go straight back in to running the event and paying our contributors.